-Applications submitted after 11:59 p.m.
-E.T. on February 3, 2021 will not be considered for funding, unless the applicant receives OVW permission to submit a late application.
+Applications not submitted by 11:59 p.m.
+E.T. on March 16, 2022 will not be considered for funding, unless the applicant receives OVW permission to submit a late application.
 In limited circumstances, OVW will approve a request to submit an application after the deadline.
 The lists below provide a description of the circumstances under which OVW will consider such requests.
 Approval of a late submission request is not an indication of the application's final disposition.
 Applications approved for late submission are still subject to the review process and criteria described in this solicitation.